CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/4_MakingData01.md

 ![blank](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData01/GeoRef1.png)

 You are going to use OSM data as the reference data for the georeferencing process.
-OSM provides a free, open-source map of the world from public domain and volunteered data.
 You can view the OSM basemap service is QGIS through the OpenLayers plugin.
 This plugin does not come pre-installed with QGIS, so you will probably need to add it.
 Under the plugins menu, select “Manage and Install Plugins…”
 ![blank](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MakingData01/GeoRef2.png)

 The plugins dialog will open.
 Search for “Openlayers Plugin.”
 Highlight it, and click “Install plugin”: